 Senior recreation co-ordinators usually earn

-Pay for recreation co-ordinators varies depending on experience and where they work.
+Pay for recreation co-ordinators varies depending on qualifications, experience, responsibilities and where they work.

-Wages for recreation co-ordinators employed on a casual basis range from minimum wage to about $30 an hour.
+Recreation co-ordinators employed on a casual basis usually earn between minimum wage and $30 an hour.

 What you will do